cosmos-sajal/django_boilerplate/README.md

 #### `POST /api/v1/user/generate/otp`
 This API will generate OTP and sets it in redis, you can extend the API to send the OTP on the SMS sender of your choice.

+#### `POST /api/v1/user/refresh/token`
+This API will generate new access and refresh token for the given refresh token specified to it.

 ## Tech Stack Used -
 Django, DjangoRestFramework, PostgreSQL, Redis, Docker, JWT Authentication.